paradisebunny/daffodil/gameplay.md

 #### The Attack Roll
 To make an attack roll, rolls a d20 and adds any bonuses (HB if available, STR for melee attacks, DEX for ranged attacks, magic weapon boni if applicable) to the result.
 The attack roll hits if it is equal to or higher than the AC.
 Monster attacks add +1 to their attack roll for each HD they have.
 Roll damage according to the weapon's damage die (add STR bonus for fighter).
 ## The Usage Die
-Items that are only available in limited quantities such as arrows, torches or rations utilize a usage die to represent their depletion.
+Items that are only available in limited quantities such as arrows, torches or rations utilize a _Usage die_ (Ud) to represent their depletion.
 When a resource is used, roll the associated usage die.
 On a 1 or 2 you move down to the next smallest die for the next roll.
 If you roll a 1 or 2 on the smallest die (d4) the resource is depleted.

+For reference, the average number of uses per Ud is as follows:

+Ud20: 30 - Ud12: 20 - Ud10: 14 - Ud8: 9 Ud6: 5 - Ud4: 2.

 ## Treasure
 To create a treasure hoard add up the total XP value of the monsters the characters have overcome or outwitted and multiply it by 1d3+1.
 The result is the total gold value of the treasure, split up into valuables as you see fit.